sharique001/spellcheck/README.md

 # SpellCheck
 Assignment for CE/CZ 1003 - Introduction to Computational Thinking at NTU, Singapore.

-A script written in Python that analyzes a single word input and returns the most similar words to it, if the word is spelled incorrectly.
+A script written in Python that takes in a single word input and checks for spelling errors.
+If spelled incorrectly, the script returns a list of possible correctly spelled words.

 ### Running **SpellCheck**:

-1. Navigate to this repo's directory on Terminal.
+1. Navigate to this repo on Terminal.
-2. Run Python using `python`.
+2. Run `python`.
 3. Run `execfile("SpellCheck.py")`.
 4. Use the spellchecker using `spellcheck("word")`.